Skip to content

 • Keystroke or editing data

-• Hardware identifiers or fingerprints
+• Reversible hardware identifiers or fingerprints

 How We Use the Data